Montana State University: Campus

+Air Force ROTC Detachment 450

+Air Force Reserve Officer Training Corps (AFROTC) Detachment 450 at Montana State University (MSU) hosts the 450th AFROTC Cadet Wing.
+It was activated in 1952 and has approximately 110 cadets.

 Athletics

 The MSU athletic teams are nicknamed the Bobcats, and they participate in NCAA Division I (I-FCS for football) in the Big Sky Conference, of which Montana State University is a charter member.
 They field 13 varsity sports.
 Originally playing as the "Aggies," men's teams compete in football, basketball, track, cross-country, skiing, rodeo and tennis.
-Women's teams include volleyball, basketball, track, cross-country, tennis, golf, rodeo and skiing.
+Women's teams include volleyball, basketball, track, cross-country, tennis, golf, rodeo, and skiing.

-Montana State University has won several national championships in men's rodeo, three national championships in football and one national championship in men's basketball.
-Non-varsity (club) sports include rugby, men's hockey, men's lacrosse, baseball, fencing and ultimate frisbee.
+Montana State University has won several national championships in men's rodeo, three national championships in football, and one national championship in men's basketball.
+Non-varsity (club) sports include rugby, men's hockey, men's lacrosse, baseball, figure skating, fencing and ultimate frisbee.
 Montana State University has an ongoing rivalry with the University of Montana, most notably the cross-state football matchup, known as the "Brawl of the Wild", but also includes the cross-state club lacrosse matchup, known as the "Copper Cup".

 Basketball

 The school's basketball teams achieved fame throughout the 1920s by playing "racehorse basketball" and becoming one of the first schools in the nation to employ what is known as the fast break.
-Montana State College coach Ott Romney, who graduated with a Masters from MSC prior to World War I, pioneered the style of play, and by 1926 had assembled a team suited to playing an up-tempo brand of ball.
-Cat Thompson, John "Brick" Breeden, Frank Ward, Val Glynn and Max Worthington were at the heart of the MSC team that won the Rocky Mountain Conference title three straight seasons, and bested Utah State, BYU, Colorado, and University of Denver.
+Montana State College coach Ott Romney, who graduated with a Master from MSC before World War I, pioneered the style of play, and by 1926 had assembled a team suited to playing an up-tempo brand of ball.
+Cat Thompson, John "Brick" Breeden, Frank Ward, Val Glynn, and Max Worthington were at the heart of the MSC team that won the Rocky Mountain Conference title three straight seasons, and bested Utah State, BYU, Colorado, and University of Denver.
 The 1928–29 team defeated the AAU Champion Cook's Painters in a two-of-three series, winning the Rocky Mountain Conference title.
 The team was named National Champions by the Helms Foundation, which also named Cat Thompson one of the five greatest players in the first half of the 20th century in college hoops.